ianhattwick/IH-euclidean-rhythms/README.md

 second step, for a total of six.
 When we add the pulses on step 3 we find that the bucket has overflowed, indicating that a pulse will occur on that step, so we indicate the pulse and then subtract the total steps from the bucket.
-Note the overflow is from step 3 is at the bottom of step 4, above which we again add the number of pulses.
+Note the overflow from step 3 is found at the bottom of step 4, above which we again add the number of pulses.
 We continue this process for each step, until the final step in which we find that the bucket is exactly filled, indicating the location of our final pulse.